Supported Initiatives

 It’s more than a meal application.
 The application helps your school know if your student is eligible for free or reduced-price school meals and helps your child’s school receive additional funding!
 Families that qualify for free school meals can also receive additional benefits such as discounted school fees.

 1. Money.
-Free school meals save qualifying families about $120 in grocery costs.
+Free school meals save qualifying families about $1200 on average per year in grocery costs.

 2. Time.
 Applying for school meals saves time at the grocery store and making meals.

-3. Stress.
+3. Stress Relief.
 Free school meals mean you don’t have to worry about packing or paying for lunch.

-1. Fee waivers for college applications and admissions tests.
+1. Fee Waivers.
+Fee waivers for college applications and admissions tests.

-3. Federal, state, and local funding for school budgets.
+3. School Funding.
+Federal, state, and local funding for school budgets.

-Plus, more New Jersey families will have access to free school meals, thanks to legislation signed by Governor Murphy that expanded income eligibility guidelines starting this school year.
-Your child may qualify for free or reduced-price meals if your household income falls at or below the limits on this chart.
+Plus, more New Jersey families have access to free school meals, thanks to legislation that expanded income eligibility guidelines.
+Your child may qualify for free meals if your household income falls at or below the limits on this chart.

 You may qualidy for free schools measl even if you did not last year.
 New State Eligibilty Guidelines.
 House Size 2 - Annual income $45,786 | House Size 3 - $57,837 | House Size 4 - $69,888 | Learn how to apply by visiting your school website or obtain a paper copy at your school